-There will be many locations such as pubs, hotels, care homes and restaurants etc, that would like to take part in D-Day 80 on 6th June 2024, but do not have the land or facilities available to light a Beacon.
+There will be many locations such as hospitals, care homes, pubs and restaurants etc, that would like to take part in D-Day 80 on 6th June 2024, but do not have the land or facilities available to light a Beacon.
 With this in mind, we would like to encourage you to purchase a Lamp Light of Peace, enabling you to participate in this 80th Anniversary of the D-Day landings in Normandy, France, on 6th June 1944, providing you with the opportunity to pay 'tribute' to those that gave so much to enable us to share the freedom we have today.

-The light from the flame will represent the 'light of peace' that emerged from the darkness of war, with the lamp providing a very simple and safe way of taking part in this important occasion and, once used, the Lamp can be kept as a permanent reminder of your involvement in this event.
+The light from the flame will represent the 'light of peace' that emerged from the darkness of war, with the lamp providing a very simple and safe way of taking part in this important 80th anniversary occasion, and once used, can be lit again at 11am on every Remembrance Sunday thereafter, in tribute to the many millions that sacrificed their lives during WWII.